 How do the previous two paragraphs relate to family law and specifically child support enforcement cases?
-From my experience, people who are considering hiring an attorney and beginning a child support enforcement case do so only with the end results in mind.
+From my experience, people considering hiring an attorney and beginning a child support enforcement case do so only with the results in mind.
 On top of this, their goals may not even be that clear.
-Having your ex-spouse pay you all the child support that she owes is a goal, but not a very clear one.
+Having your ex-spouse pay you all the child support she owes is a goal, but not a very clear one.
 Likewise, proving to a judge that you have been making payments just not through the Child Support Registry of the Attorney General leaves much to be desired as far as how to achieve that particular goal.

 Contemplating an enforcement case for child support

 What can you do about this?
 I would recommend that you go to your file cabinet and dust off that copy of your Final Decree of Divorce.
-Read the section on Child Support and make sure that you understand what is says.
+Read the section on Child Support and make sure that you understand what it says.
 If you do not, go and speak to an attorney.
 Your former attorney may even be willing to walk you through the requirements for free.
-You need to understand exactly what is expected of him and whether or not he is living up to his end of the bargain.
+You need to understand precisely what is expected of him and whether or not he is living up to his end of the bargain.

-Once you understand what your decree states as far as a child support requirement you will need to log onto the internet and go to the Office of the Attorney General (OAG) and figure out what is owed in child support after two years, what has been paid and what the difference is.
+Once you understand what your decree states as far as a child support requirement, you will need to log onto the internet and go to the Office of the Attorney General (OAG) and figure out what is owed in child support after two years, what has been paid and what the difference is.
 It could be that the amount of child support owed at this point is creeping closer to $20,000.
-This is a substantial amount of money and you ought to feel the way you do about things- upset.
-Now that you understand what is ordered in your decree and you know exactly what is owed you have a decision to make.
+This is a substantial amount of money, and you ought to feel the way you do about things- upset.
+Now that you understand what is ordered in your decree and you know exactly what is owed, you have a decision to make.

 Decisions, decisions: Whether or not to hire a lawyer or to proceed through the Child Support Courts

 You have the option to contact the OAG to initiate a child support enforcement case against your ex-spouse.
 The OAG represents the State of Texas, however, and not you.
-Their interests are to recoup these payments on your behalf but they do so only to ensure that the law is followed and your child does not become dependent on any state programs for assistance.
-Their courts, known as “IV-D courts” have lengthy delays in actually going before a judge.
+Their interests are to recoup these payments on your behalf, but they do so only to ensure that the law is followed and your child does not become dependent on any state programs for assistance.
+Their courts, known as "IV-D court," have lengthy delays in actually going before a judge.
 Even when you get the opportunity to present your case, you do not possess specialized legal knowledge of child support law.
-You’ll be left to your own devices to win back the $20,000 you are owed.
+You'll be left to your own devices to win back the $20,000 you are owed.

 File your Petition for Enforcement and serve your ex-spouse

-Your ex-spouse has basically twenty days to file an Answer to your Petition for Enforcement.
+Your ex-spouse has twenty days to file an Answer to your Petition for Enforcement.
 Their Answer will specify any defenses available to your enforcement claim and ensure that you cannot show up to court without him present and get a judgment.

-The beginning of an enforcement case sets the tone for the remaining parts
+The beginning of an enforcement case sets the tone for the remaining parts.

 Questions about starting a child support enforcement case in Texas?
 Contact the Law Office of Bryan Fagan, PLLC

 Did you know that the attorneys with the Law Office of Bryan Fagan, PLLC represent clients across southeast Texas?
-Whether you live in Houston, The Woodlands, Baytown, Galveston, Katy or Waller we have experienced successful results for our clients and their families in all of these venues.
+Whether you live in Houston, The Woodlands, Baytown, Galveston, Katy, or Waller, we have experienced successful results for our clients and their families in all of these venues.
 We consider it an honor to work for you and will do our best to represent you and your interests in and out of the courtroom.

-To learn more about our office please contact us for a free of charge consultation.
+To learn more about our office, please contact us for a free of charge consultation.
 Our licensed family law attorneys can meet with you six days a week to answer questions.